ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 * The upward trends can be observed in industries such as “Mining, Oil and Gas Extraction”, “Manufacturing”, “Transportation and Warehousing”

-* According to the EPA, the Clean Air Act has been positive influence on the economy
+* According to the EPA, the Clean Air Act has been a positive influence on the economy (Possible explanation for GDP trend vs Air Pollution AQI trends)

 ## Summary
 * Note mortality data has been excluded